You’ve noticed your chest swelling up and they’re starting to resemble those of women. But how do you know if you have gynecomastia or just chest fat?

 Unless you know the difference between the two you won’t know what approach to take and it could make your condition worse.

-If you want to know whether that is fat or gynecomastia, follow steps described below.
+If you want to know whether that is fat or gynecomastia, follow the steps described below.

 Here’s something many people found effective for their gyno issue: